 We work with parishes setting up and supporting parish family groups

-Kevin has been on the commission since it’s inception, he is married and has three grown up children and has been a keen promoter of the benefits of a good supportive family structure.
+Kevin has been on the commission since it’s inception, he is married, has three grown up children and grandchildren, has been a keen promoter of the benefits of a good supportive family structure.
 He was a relationship counsellor for twenty years and has been involved in parenting courses since his children reached the teenage stage.
 He presently works full time for a Local Authority supporting parents with relationship difficulties and aspects of parenting.
-Kevin often has an input in the befriending the bereaved training that the commission delivers, and supports and promotes the work of the Archdiocesan Parenting Officer.
-He is also an approved facilitator trainer of the Family Caring Trust programmes.
+Kevin often has an input in the befriending the bereaved training that the commission delivers, and supports and promotes the work of the Archdiocesan Family Life Worker.
+He is also an Approved Facilitator Trainer of the Family Caring Trust programmes.

 Tel: 02920 888240

 Archdiocesan Family Life Worker (FLW) and Marriage & Family Life Co-ordinator.